RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/Labs/html-forms-lab.md

     - State
     - Zip Code

+    > Stage, commit, and push changes.

-2. Radio Buttons for:
+- Radio Buttons for:

     - Language preferred

+    > Stage, commit, and push changes.

-3. Checkboxes for:
+- Checkboxes for:

     - Selecting the service

         - Ex: Lawn Care Services: Grass cutting, planting trees, trimming, mulching, etc.

+    > Stage, commit, and push changes.

-4. Input for Date of Service requested
+- Input for Date of Service requested

-5. Select Menu for:
+- Select Menu for:

     - Time of Day for Service (specify the time range for each.
 Ex: Morning 9:00AM - 11:00AM)